 NOTE 1 – To avoid ambiguity when requesting the MG to reserve and commit resources, the MGC should supply as much information as needed when using under-specification (i.e., CHOOSE) so that the MG can make an unambiguous selection.
 For example, when using CHOOSE without specifying the required application type (e.g., "media name" in case of SDP encoding), further information may be needed (e.g., attribute lines in case of SDP encoding).

 Such a wildcarding configuration must therefore consider the combination of a single "m=" and multiple "a=" lines.

-Clause 6.1.1 has examples with scope on "m=" line only.
+NOTE 2 – Clause 6.1.1 has examples with scope on "m=" line only.